routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 # Receive Slack notifications

-This document describes how to make use of the [Slack Webhook Action Type](/reference/action-types/slack-webhook/) to receive slack message notifications when someone interacts with one of your apps.
+This how-to covers how to make use of the [Slack Webhook Action Type](/reference/action-types/slack-webhook/) to receive slack message notifications when someone interacts with one of your apps.

 Slack actions are used with a wide variety of [apps](/reference/apps/).
 These can require near immediate attention, a slower asynchronous approach, or even provide an easy-to-browse archive of all interactions.